The Chorus (soundtrack)

 The Chorus is the original soundtrack of the 2004 Academy Award and Golden Globe-nominated film The Chorus (original title: Les choristes) starring Gérard Jugnot, François Berléand, Kad Merad and Jean-Baptiste Maunier.
 The original score was composed by Bruno Coulais and performed by Les Petits Chanteurs de Saint-Marc and the Bulgarian Symphony Orchestra.

-The album won the César Award for Best Music Written for a Film and was nominated for the BAFTA Award for Best Film Music (but lost to the score of Los Diarios de Motocicleta).
-The song "Look To Your Path" (original title: "Vois Sur Ton Chemin") was nominated for an Academy Award.
+The album won the César Award for Best Music Written for a Film.
+It was also nominated for the BAFTA Award for Best Film Music, (but lost to the score of Los Diarios de Motocicleta).
+The song "Look To Your Path" (original title: "Vois Sur Ton Chemin") was nominated for an Academy Award but ultimately lost to "Al otro lado del río" from Los Diarios de Motocicleta.